Tonya Ingram: Death

 Ingram was found unresponsive during a wellness check at her apartment around noon on December 30, 2022.
 Her death was announced in an Instagram post on New Year's Day.

-An article from the Los Angeles Times states, "Ingram was on the kidney donor wait list for three years.
-In an interview, [Matthew "Cuban"] Hernandez said he believed her death was preventable."

 Hernandez and his wife Alyesha Wise were close friends of Ingram's and raised $30,000 for funeral arrangements and to build a trust to send Ingram's 15-year-old younger sister to college.
 With the money, they honored Ingram's wish to have a green burial underneath a tree.
 The ceremony to bury her occurred on the grounds of Hollywood Forever Cemetery under a California Oak on January 27, 2023.

-In an episode of the podcast, "So Life Wants You Dead", Ingram stated, "I do not invite death, but I am not afraid of it.
-Meaning when it is time, I am at peace with it, I don't fear it… I just have such a deep peace knowing that this body will rest."
+An article from the Los Angeles Times states, "Ingram was on the kidney donor wait list for three years.
+In an interview, [Matthew "Cuban"] Hernandez said he believed her death was preventable."
+The Biden administration subsequently announced intentions to reform the organ transplant system.